Topl/Legal/Services_Availability_Policy.md

 Throughout this Services Availability Policy, the term "month" refers to a calendar month.

 "Downtime" is calculated on a monthly basis and equal to the total number of minutes during the month that any of the Services were unavailable.
-The Services are considered unavailable if all of your continuous attempts to access the Services Console within the minute fail or three of more API endpoints have error rates greater than 25%.
+The Services are considered unavailable if all of your continuous attempts to access the Services within the minute fail or three of more API endpoints have error rates greater than 25%.
 Downtime does not include partial minutes of unavailability or scheduled downtime for maintenance and upgrades.

 "Availability Percentage" will be calculated on a monthly basis as follows: